jinzhuoran/CogIE/README.md

 - **Intellectuality**.
 We build a bridge between raw text and CogNet.
 CogIE aligns the extracted facts to CogNet and leverages different types of knowledge to enrich results.
 - **Extensibility**.
 We contribute not just user-friendly APIs, but an extensible programming framework.
 Our goal in designing CogIE is to provide a universal toolkit for all sorts of users.

+## What's New?
+- Apr 2022: A series of updates are coming soon!
+- Apr 2022: We have supported joint entity and relation extraction according to [PFN](https://github.com/Coopercoppers/PFN).
+- Mar 2022: We have supported entity linking according to [BLINK](https://github.com/facebookresearch/BLINK).

 ## What's CogIE doing?

 ### Named Entity Recognition